 Stay: Hotel 24 South offer the twin advantages of an indoor pool and location in downtown Staunton with its ample selection of restaurants.

 Do: Head to Back Home on the Farm for pumpkin picking, acorn maze, farm animals, a hayride, a butterfly exhibit, and a carousel.
 Then kick back with dinner on the town’s main street.

 Staunton has plenty of casual places to eat.
 You can easily walk around town and see what appeals.

 For an easy and good dinner option, head to Shenandoah Pizza.
-They keep a rotation of about a dozen local beers on tap and offer up a long list of traditional and creative pies.
-They come large, if the whole family wants the same thing and individual size in case you can’t.
+They keep a rotation of about a dozen local beers on tap and offer up a long list of creative and offbeat pies.
+They come large, if the whole family wants the same thing and and individual size in case you can’t agree.

 You might also like

 Pin it for later!